kloimhardt/bb-web/README.md

 ### yogthos/graal-web-app-example

 Inspired by [this](https://github.com/yogthos/graal-web-app-example) repository, the example needs a Babashka version with [Reitit](https://github.com/metosin/reitit) and [Ring](https://github.com/ring-clojure/ring) included.
 It would not be in existence without the invaluable help and support of its creator Michiel Borkent.
+Building this binary is an advanced issue, some guidance is given below.
 A Windows binary is provided:

 https://ci.appveyor.com/api/buildjobs/4swogfjqtuwm5r6j/artifacts/babashka-0.2.1-SNAPSHOT-windows-amd64.zip

-Building binaries yourself (e.g. for Mac or Linux) is an advanced issue, it can be done from this [Babashka fork](https://github.com/kloimhardt/babashka)<sup>[3](#myfootnote3)</sup>.

 Start by double-clicking on `yogthos_graal_web_app_example.bat` or typing